xeraa/elastic-kubernetes-workshop/readme.md

 # Live Kubernetes Debugging with the Elastic Stack

 Hands-on workshop on how to monitor Kubernetes with the Elastic Stack.
-The repository also includes the [slides](https://github.com/xeraa/).
+Instead of a presentation, please use the steps in this readme.